kevincjhung/Concord_SignalR_Chat_App/README.md

 # Concord - A Realtime Chat App Built with .NET and React

 Concord is a real-time chat application designed to showcase modern web technologies and foster efficient communication and collaboration among users.
 Developed with React, Vite, and TypeScript.

+Originally conceived as a school project, this application has grown significantly, with ongoing development efforts and regular feature additions.
+It has evolved beyond its academic origins into a dynamic, actively maintained project.

 <br>

 ![Concord Preview](./Concord/frontend/public/Chat_Interface.png)